DavidPesta/JSComponent/README.md

 - Hookups:
   - The js and css file dependencies need to be defined in the document head
   - The contents of the phtml file needs to be added to the inside of the hidden "JSComponents" div using a PHP "include" statement
-  - A div needs to be created with the component's name as its id in the location that you want the component to appear
+  - A div needs to be created with the component's name as the div's class in the DOM location where you want the component to appear
   - A line of javascript needs to execute the "new" statement to create the component's javascript object and immediately execute the init method through javascript call chaining, passing to init the component's name.
-All of this gets assigned to a javascript variable (preferably also of the same name) attached to the document's window object.
+All of this gets assigned to a javascript variable (conventionally also of the same name) attached to the document's window object (or in the case of nested components, assigned to the parent's property).
 This may sound confusing, but it can be seen near the bottom of the SimpleExample index.php file.

 The Ajax and ServerPush systems were designed to compliment this framework by allowing PHP on the server to effectively make calls directly to a JSComponent on the client.
 This is well documented later.